McCabe's 'The Threat' May Be Darkest Vision Of Trump Presidency Yet

 Let us take a step back.
 When a book that is about to be published suddenly becomes the source and subject of a major news story about the president of the U.S., it has two effects on the fortunes of that book — one promotional and one perverse.

 The first is obvious.
 Having every print, broadcast and cable news operation suddenly featuring a first-time author and his story drives advance sales heavenward.
-But the second, perverse effect may be the more lasting.
-The nugget of news becomes the focus of all attention paid to author and work, usually to the detriment of both.
+But the second, perverse, effect may be the more lasting.
+The nugget of news becomes the focus of all attention paid to the author and the work, usually to the detriment of both.

 We are seeing both effects here.
-All those who had forgotten McCabe over the past year, or who had avoiding hearing of him in the first place, will now know he has a book "everyone" is talking about.
+All those who had forgotten McCabe over the past year or who had avoided hearing of him in the first place will now know he has a book that "everyone" is talking about.
 But getting people to read past the initial punch to the presidential nose may be daunting — for fans and detractors alike.

 McCabe begins his story with his love for the FBI, and he introduces himself by imagining what his own FD-302 would look like.
-The code refers to an official report on his own application to join the bureau in 1995, and he has to imagine it because the actual report is kept in FBI files and, he says, unavailable to him.
+The code refers to an official report on his own application to join the bureau in 1995, and he has to imagine it because the actual report is kept in FBI files and, he says, is unavailable to him.

-This "just the facts ma'am" approach gives us a bare-bones outline of McCabe the man, although it does include such vulnerabilities as two possession-of-alcohol citations he received as an underage undergrad at Duke.
+This "just the facts, ma'am" approach gives us a bare-bones outline of McCabe the man, although it does include such vulnerabilities as two possession-of-alcohol citations he received as an underage undergraduate at Duke University.
 We are told he "experimented with marijuana" but no other drugs.

-Later, after a chapter regarding this abrupt elevation to acting FBI director, McCabe returns to the chronology familiar to readers of memoirs — walking us through the relevant experiences of his early career with the bureau.
+Later, after a chapter regarding his abrupt elevation to acting FBI director, McCabe returns to the chronology familiar to readers of memoirs — walking us through the relevant experiences of his early career with the bureau.
 Having a law degree and having worked as a lawyer, he finds himself investigating possible crimes by Russian oligarchs in the 1990s.
 Later he recounts how the bureau's focus shifted after the attacks of Sept.
-11, 2001 and how its resources were reallocated to that threat.
+11, 2001, and how its resources were reallocated to that threat.

 But we have had more than a few books on these subjects, and McCabe eventually returns to the threat he clearly wants to alert the nation to now.
 He is also ready to defend himself against efforts to discredit his work at the Bureau, including the suggestion he conspired to harm the Trump campaign as a Democratic operative.